department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 active duty: Hyphenate when it modifies a noun; do not capitalize.
 Example: active-duty service member.

 accredited representative: Lowercase, and define on first appropriate instance as "a trained professional trusted to help with VA-related claims."
 Include the definition in another sentence, as a parenthetical, or set off with commas.
-  ​	**Example:** Get help from an accredited representative, a trained professional trusted to help with VA-related claims.
+  -	**Like this:** Get help from an accredited representative, a trained professional trusted to help with VA-related claims.

 advanced: Capitalize only when used as part of the branded term "My HealtheVet Advanced."
 Otherwise lowercase.

 Agent Orange: Define term on first mention in body copy as "a toxic chemical used to clear trees and plants during the war."
 Include the definition in another sentence, as a parenthetical, or set off with commas.

 annual: Unless part of a benefit or program name, avoid the use of terms like "annual," "biannual," and "biennial."
 Opt for plain language alternatives instead.
-  ​	**Instead of "annual":**  "each year" or "once each year" ​	**Instead of "bi-annual":** "2 times each year" or "twice each year" ​	**Instead of "biennial":** "every other year"
+  -	**Instead of annual:**  "each year" or "once each year"
+  -	**Instead of bi-annual:** "2 times each year" or "twice each year"
+  -	**Instead of biennial:** "every other year"

 apply: Use "file a claim for disability compensation" instead of "apply for benefits."
 "Apply" is okay for other benefits, such as "Apply for VA health care."